 That is why we recommend you to visit your pediatrician if:

 - Your little one gets hiccups a lot.

-- She is upset or agitated when hiccupping.
+- They are upset or agitated when hiccupping.

-- Hiccups continue to happen after her first birthday.
+- Hiccups continue to happen after their first birthday.

 The truth is that the causes of a baby’s hiccups are not always clear, which is why it is difficult to prevent them completely.
-However, here are some tips that can help you out:
+However, here are some tips that can help:

-- Make sure your baby is calm when you feed her
+- Make sure your baby is calm when you feed them.

-- Don’t wait until your baby is so hungry that she begins to cry or get upset when the feeding begins
+- Don’t wait until your baby is so hungry that they begin to cry or get upset when the feeding begins.